When people think of animals that hibernate, bears are often the first animals that come to mind.

 Polar Bears (Ursus maritimus – “nanuuq” in Innuit) – Polar Bears don’t hibernate or enter torpor.
 Polar Bears are active all year long.
 They will dig into snowbanks and shelter for a period of 25 to 150 days during bad weather and when hunting is poor.
 Only pregnant female Polar Bears dig dens to give birth and protect their cubs.

 When Black and Brown bears emerge from their dens they have lost between 25 and 45 percent of their bulk.
 They do this by burning fat to fuel their metabolism and provide its fluid needs.
 Lactating female bears lose more weight than male bears.

 During winter hibernation Black and Brown bears do not eat, defecate or urinate.
 The stored body fat is the only source of energy.
 These bears lose 22 percent of their muscle strength during their food-less three to four-month sleep.
 Black and Brown Bears emerge from dormancy much thinner than when the entered into it.

 Among Black Bears males are the first to emerge and females with cubs are the last.
 Females with cubs will stay around their dens for awhile after emerging.
 Single animals will emerge and start wandering immediately.

-The fecal plug which developed during torpor to stop defecations is excreted once they emerge from their dens.
+The fecal plug which developed during hibernation to stop defecations is excreted once they emerge from their dens.
 It takes a few weeks for their appetites and blood circulation to return to normal.
 With their blood circulation not functioning normally, bears can overheat.
 They find water to cool down.
 We’ll see bears sitting in rivers, ponds, and streams.